Andalucia White Villages Tour

 Taking a tour of Andalucia white villages is a great way to explore Spain with the family.
 Follow our recommended route of the Pueblos Blancos from Marbella to hit the best villages and make the most of your trip.

-There are so many Andalucia pueblos blancos and they each have their own character and charm.
+In Andalucia white villages, or pueblos blancos, each have their own character and charm.
 They all have a main square and a church which make good starting points for touring the village.
 Many of the Andalucia white villages also have tourist or information offices where you can find more about the villages history and unique sights.
 Regardless of our path, keep your eyes open for street signs directing you to a particular village, which takes priority and will lead you on the shortest route from each town.

 Keep in mind that many of these roads are in the mountains and have a lot of turns, so drive safely, slow down in unfavorable conditions, plan a bit more time than usual and bring any bags or seasick bands for anyone who may get a bit queezy with long drives.

-It's possible to do this tour in a day, however we suggest you get an early start.
+It's possible to do this Andalucia white villages tour in a day, however we suggest you get an early start or even plan on staying a night in one of the Andalucia white villages if you don't want to be pressed for time.
 If you see you´re short on time skip a town and continue to the next.
 Leave plenty of time to enjoy the scenery, have a tapas in the local bar, visit castles and museums, eat a leisurely lunch, shop for souvenirs and take in the local culture.

-Start with any town you wish, as there are many places to stay and eat in all these towns.
-We start with Ronda.
+Start with any Andalucia white village you wish, as there are many places to stay and eat in all these towns.
+We are actually going to start with the only town that isn't white because it is Blue!

-Ronda Located only 45 minutes from Marbella, it´s easy to make Ronda your starting point.
+Ronda is located only 45 minutes from Marbella so it's easy to make this town your starting point.
 Here you will find one of the oldest bull rings in Spain and a breathtaking 100 meter high bridge.

 Directions: Take the N340 towards San Pedro.
 Next head towards the mountains at the first street light onto the A 397.
 Follow road signs to Ronda.
 Approximately 50km from Marbella.

-Setenil This beautiful village climbs up the side of a gorge where you will even find some streets covered by rock overhangs.
+This beautiful Andalucia white village climbs up the side of a gorge where you will even find some streets covered by rock overhangs.

 Directions: Head south on the MA 449 then west on the A 372 until you hit Grazalema.
 Approximately 26km from Ronda la Viega (Acinipo)